Permit Fishing - Lodges, Destinations & Guided Trips

 Yucatán Peninsula – High-percentage shots in shallow bays

-Bahamas – Technical shots and spooky fish
+Bahamas – Technical shots and selective fish

-Outer Islands – Remote Indian Ocean permit
+Outer Islands, Seychelles – Remote Indian Ocean permit

-Belize – Legendary permit flats
+Belize – The permit capital

-Florida Keys – Large fish, low odds
+Florida Keys – Large fish, technical conditions

 Cuba – Lightly pressured flats